 A power supply unit has a terminal used to measure voltage.
 This terminal is used for inspection before the unit is shipped from the factory.
 Customers must not use this terminal.
 In addition, do not insert anything with a narrow tip, such as a pin or paper clip, into the terminal.
 Doing so could result in fire or electric shock.

-■ The Switch must be installed and carried by at least three people.
+■ The Switch must be installed and carried by trained persons or a professional carrier.